starkfell/starkfell.github.io/_posts/2017-01-02-deploying-hadoop-in-azure-using-ambari.md

 ## Retrieve the SSH Private Key and Hadoop FQDNs

+In order to deploy a Hadoop Cluster from Ambari without having to manually install agents on all the Servers you want in the Hadoop Cluster, an SSH Private Key must be generated and added to all the Servers.
+This was previously done as part of the Custom Script that was deployed on the Ambari Server at the very end of the ARM Template Deployment.
+Now all that is required is to retreive the SSH Private Key.

 For this section, the Name of the Ambari Server will be **rei-ambarisrv-iy.westeurope.cloudapp.azure.com** and the Linux User will be **linuxadmin**.

 Login to the Ambari Server via SSH using the DNS Name of it's associated Public IP Address.
 Syntax is below: